LoyolaChicagoBooks/introcs-csharp/rst/monotools.rst

   using the Mono SDK on Windows and all other platforms (in particular, Linux and OS X).
 The project started as MonoDevelop.
-  Now Xamarin is both a major contributor to the code and has commercial versions for iOS development.
-The name on the software is now Xamarin Studio, though you may see references to MonoDevelop instead.
+  Now Xamarin is both a major contributor to the code and has commercial versions for iOS development.  *The name on the software is now* **Xamarin Studio**, though you may see references to MonoDevelop instead.

 In addition, there is another Windows-specific IDE, SharpDevelop, that inspired the creation of Xamarin Studio.
 It is still actively maintained